Elv13/reclaimail/README.md

-RecaiMail: Get eMail under your control
+ReclaiMail: Get eMail under your control
 =======================================

 This project aims to allow to make a local copy of some web services like